 Single sign-on (SSO) is an authentication method that enables users to access multiple applications with one-click login and one set of credentials.
-For example, after users log in to your org, they can automatically access all apps from the App Launcher.
-When you set up SSO, you configure one system to trust another to authenticate users , eliminating users' need to log in to each system separately.
-The system that authenticates users is called an Identity provider.
-The system that trusts the identity provider for authentication is called the Service provider.
+For example, after users log in to your Joomla site, they can automatically access all resources of the Joomla site.
+The implementation of SSO involves configuring one system to trust another for user authentication, removing the need for users to log in separately to each system.
+The system that authenticates users is called an Identity Provider.
+The system that trusts the Identity Provider for authentication is called the Service Provider.

 On unix, this can be done by running (from the SimpleSAMLphp installation directory):

 The next step is to create an authentication source with this module.
 An authentication source is an authentication module with a specific configuration.
 Each authentication source has a name, which is

 used to refer to this specific configuration in the IdP configuration.
 Configuration for authentication

 sources can be found in config/ authsources.php.

 In this setup, this file should contain a single entry:

 This configuration creates two users - student and employee, with the passwords studentpass and

 employeepass.
 The username and password are stored in the array index (student: studentpass for the

 student-user).
 The attributes for each user are configured in the array referenced by the index.
 So for